polizzilab/NISE/README.md

 1) Create a PDB file containing your PROTONATED input ligand with CONECT records encoding bonds:
 If you have a non-protonated ligand/are missing conect records, run `protonate_and_add_conect_records.py {input_path}.pdb {smiles_string} {output_path}.pdb`.
-WARNING: This will rename the ligand atoms.
+WARNING: This will rename the ligand atoms, ligand chain, and resnum.

 2) Inject your ligand into REDUCE hetdict by running `inject_ligand_into_hetdict.py {output_path}.pdb`